jessicablank/eat-da-burger/README.md

 [:hamburger: Deployed on Heroku: https://secure-shore-09876.herokuapp.com/](https://secure-shore-09876.herokuapp.com/)

 ## Description:
- A fun way to demonstrate database Create, Read, Update, and Delete with a tribute to Bob's Burgers!
-Order a burger, send it back, devour it, order it again, and delete it.
+ A fun way to demonstrate mySQL database methodology with a tribute to Bob's Burgers!
+ - CREATE: Order a burger
+ - READ: The burger will appear in the "Burgers Ready to Be Devoured" column by default.
+Once updated, the burger may appear in the "mmm..Devoured Burgers" column.
+ - UPDATE: The user can move the burger between columns via the *Devour It* and *Make It Again* buttons.
+ - DELETE: The user can delete the burger from the database via the **Send It Back!** and **X** buttons.

- Originally a homework assignment for web-development bootcamp, now a fun project to keep mySQL skills fresh.
+ Originally a homework assignment without starter code for web-development bootcamp, now a fun project to keep mySQL skills fresh.

 ### Updated Application After Refactoring: